1ahmadbassam/bithub/README.md

   - a maximum of 10 hosts using the server at the same time
 - Implemented a graphical user interface that displays all required and additional information.
 - To secure and access the GUI, users must create an account and authenticate their sign in which is done using a secure hashing system.
+- Users can choose to run the proxy server as well as exist and terminate the proxy server without the need for terminal/cmd interference.
+- Handle all 4 main commands: GET, POST, PUT, HEAD
+- Handle all file types: html, gif, css
+- Handling all cases of cache control: